kanthorlabs/kanthorq/website/docs/001-quickstart.md

   ```

   :::info
-  Change the `-d` option with your database URI if you have a different database instance running rather than the default one
+  Replace the `-d` option with your database URI if you're using a different instance.
   :::

-## Sending event with a publisher
+## Sending Events with a Publisher

 ```go
 import (